imba/imba.io/content/tags.md

 # Event Handling

 Imba has a special syntax for defining complex event handlers with very little code.
 You can listen to any DOM event by simply declaring `<div @eventname=handler>` on your elements.
+In addition to supporting all the native DOM events, and arbitrary custom events, Imba includes several convenient non-native events like [@touch](api), [@resize](api), [@intersect](api) and [@hotkey](api) to simplify important aspects of developing web applications.

 ## Basic syntax